-Deuel Ross serves as Assistant Counsel at the NAACP Legal Defense & Educational Fund, Inc. (LDF).
+Deuel Ross serves as Senior Counsel at the NAACP Legal Defense & Educational Fund, Inc. (LDF).
 In that capacity, Deuel uses litigation, public education and other advocacy strategies to ensure that Black people have equal access to the political process and to educational opportunities.

 Deuel is lead counsel in Greater Birmingham Ministries v.
 Merrill, an ongoing Voting Rights Act lawsuit that challenges Alabama’s racially discriminatory voter photo ID law.
 He was a member of the trial team and has co-authored the appellate briefs in Veasey v.
 Perry, the successful challenge to Texas’s unconstitutional photo ID law.
 Deuel has also represented Black voters in amicus briefs and via public advocacy, including successful challenges to an unconstitutional election system in the City of Florissant, Mo. and the Arkansas photo ID law.